pyladies/global-conference/src/content/docs/committee_design.md

 ---
-title: "Design and Social Media Committee"
+title: "Design Committee"
-meta_title: ""
+meta_title: "Design Committee"
-description: ""
+description: "Team in charge of the creation of all the conference assets"
 draft: false
 ---